Client:

 Brian Shelton

-Since 2022, I’ve worked with the video team to concept, storyboard, and produce dynamic AT&T videos for in-store displays across the U.S.
+Since 2022, I’ve worked with the video team to concept, storyboard, and produce AT&T videos for in-store displays across the U.S.

 Agency: TPN